SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 Once the observing telescope and properties of the underlying galaxy have been specified, we can go about building a mock observation.
 Within \simspin, we present the user with an option at this stage.
 Either, a series of kinematic maps can be generated from the line-of-sight velocity distributions at each spaxel using the 3D velocity information present for stars, gas or just star-forming, cold gas in the simulation; or, you can choose to create a spectral cube using the stellar spectra themselves, shifted in wavelength space to reflect those underlying velocities and projected redshift distance.
 The resulting spectral cube needs to be run through observational software to generate kinematic maps, and as such is useful for exploring the reliability of reduction pipelines.
 This choice is specified in the input parameters by the key word \texttt{method}:

-The behaviour of the code will be different depending on the method chosen, though the outputs of the \texttt{method = ``spectral``} and \texttt{``kinematic``} are equivalent once run through an observational fitting code such as pPXF \citep{Cappellari2004ParametricLikelihood, Cappellari2017ImprovingFunctions}.
+The behaviour of the code will be different depending on the method chosen, though the outputs of the \texttt{method = ``spectral''} and \texttt{``velocity''} are equivalent once run through an observational fitting code such as pPXF \citep{Cappellari2004ParametricLikelihood, Cappellari2017ImprovingFunctions}.
 We demonstrate this equivalence in the results section.

-Despite the differences in the type of output, the structure and format followed for the two methods is also consistent.
 Whether we are building a kinematic data cube, or a spectral one, the process of re-projecting the model galaxy to a given orientation (using the information provided in the \observingstrategy) and gridding particles into the necessary pixel locations is done in the same way (using the \telescope{} specific information) before splitting off into method specific functions.

 The output of \builddatacube{} will always include five list elements containing (1) the observed data cube, (2) the metadata table recording the details of the observation, (3) the raw particle property images for reference against, (4), the observed kinematic property images and (5) the observed inverse variance cube ($1/noise^2$).
 The final two image elements (``raw'' and ``observed'') will vary in length depending on the type of observation requested.
 These are summarised in each \texttt{method} description below.